KeyboardKit/KeyboardKit/Readmes/Keyboard-Types.md

 # Keyboard Types

-`KeyboardKit` comes with a `KeyboardType` enum with these keyboard types:
+KeyboardKit has a `KeyboardType` enum with these keyboard types:

 * `alphabetic(uppercased/lowercased/capsLocked)`
 * `numeric`